6th Grade Class Choices

 Lifetime Sports - This class may be split between the classroom and the gym.
-Students may learn about fitness and conditioning from the health textbook and firsthand experience.
-Students may take written tests, do worksheets and activities just like other classroom classes.
+Students may learn about fitness and conditioning from the health textbook and from firsthand experience.
+Students may take written tests, do worksheets and activities just like in other classroom classes.
 Expect to leave this class in better shape than when you came in.
 Different types of fitness testing may be done.
-Semester long course.
+Semester-long course.

 Student Leadership- The mission of this class is to develop responsible student leaders.
 Students in this course will have the opportunity to increase their understanding and effectiveness of leadership skills and processes.
 We will focus on the importance of communication, character, personal growth, and building strong relationships.
 As representatives of SMS, students are expected to conduct themselves in a positive manner at all times, Students are also expected to have excellent attendance both during the school day and at scheduled meetings or events.
 Students will help plan and lead various school and community campaigns and events.

-Yearbook – In this course students will gain skills in page design, advanced publishing techniques, copywriting, editing, and photography while producing a creative, innovative yearbook which records school memories and events.
+Yearbook – In this course, students will gain skills in page design, advanced publishing techniques, copywriting, editing, and photography while producing a creative, innovative yearbook that records school memories and events.